poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

-calls and emails that they intercept from the American telecommunications system, even the program that we ended up exposing, Boundless Informant, counts with exact mathematical precision, exactly the data which he said he is incapable of providing.
+calls and emails that they intercept from the American telecommunications system, even the program that we ended up exposing, Boundless Informant, counts with exact mathematical precision, exactly the data that he said he is incapable of providing.
 Or the NSA and the GCHQ, which have repeatedly said, that the purpose of these programs is to protect people from terrorism, and to safeguard national security, and that they never, unlike those evil thieves, engage in spying for economic reasons.

 And yet, report after report that we revealed, from spying on the Brazilian oil giant, Petrobras, to the spying on [?
-34:19 -> 34:22] at economic summits where economic accords were negotiated, to energy companies around the world in Europe, Asia and Latin America, just completely negate these claims, prove that they are lies.
-And we have President Obama, who repeatedly says things like, "We cannot, and do not, spy on the [?
+34:19 -> 34:22] American states at economic summits where economic accords were negotiated, to energy companies around the world in Europe, Asia and Latin America, just completely negate these claims, prove that they are lies.
+And then we have President Obama, who repeatedly says things like, "We cannot, and do not, spy on the [?
 34:41 -> 34:42] communications of Americans without warrants, even though the 2008 law that was enacted by the Congress, of which it was a part, had [?
 34:49 -> 34:50] the US government to ease up on American [?
 34:53] without warrants.

 And what you see here, is real lying.
 And yet, at the same time, the same media that sees it acts scandalized if you suggest that their claims should not be taken at face value, without evidence, because their role is not to be adversarial.
-Their role is to be loyal spokespeople to those powerful factions that pretend to exercise oversight.
+Their role is to be loyal spokespeople to those powerful factions that they pretend to exercise oversight.

 [audience applauds]

-Just one more point on that, to understand just how the American and British media function.
-You can pretty much turn on the TV, at any moment, or open an Internet website, and see very brave American journalists calling Edward Snowden a criminal and demanding that he be extradited to the United States, prosecuted and imprisoned.
+Just one more point on that, which is to understand just how the American and British media function.
+You can pretty much turn on the TV, at any moment, or open an Internet website, and see very brave American journalists calling Edward Snowden a criminal and demanding that he be extradited to the United States, and prosecuted and imprisoned.
 They're very very brave when it comes to declaring people who are scorned in Washington, and who have no power, and have become marginalized.
 They're very brave in condemning them, standing up to them, and demanding that the rule of law be applied to them faithfully.
 "He broke the law, he must pay the consequences."

-And yet, the top national security official of the United States government went to the senate and lied to their faces, everybody now knows, which is at least as serious of a crime as anything Edward Snowden is accused of.
+And yet, the top national security official of the United States government went to the senate and lied to their faces, everybody now knows, which is at least much of a serious crime as anything Edward Snowden is accused of.

 [audience applauds]

-You will be very hard pressed to find a single one of those brave, intrepid journalists, ever thinking about, let alone expressing the idea that Director of National Intelligence James Clapper ought to be subject to the rule of law and be prosecuted and imprisoned for the crimes that he committed because the role of the US media and their British counterparts is to be voices for those with the greatest power, and to protect their interests and serve them.
-Everything that we've done over the last six months, and everything that we've decided over the last month about forming a new media organization, is all about trying to subvert that process and reanimate, and reinstill, the process of journalism for what it was intended to be, which was as a true adversarial force, a check against those with the greatest power.
+You will be very hard pressed to find even a single one of those brave, intrepid journalists, ever thinking about, let alone expressing the idea that Director of National Intelligence James Clapper ought to be subject to the rule of law and be prosecuted and imprisoned for the crimes that he committed because the role of the US media and their British counterparts is to be voices for those with the greatest power, and to protect their interests and serve them.

+Everything that we've done over the last six months, and everything that we've decided over the last month about forming a new media organization, is all about trying to subvert that process and reanimate, and reinstill the process of journalism for what it was intended to be, which was as a true adversarial force, a check against those with the greatest power.

 [audience applauds]